Peking to Paris 2019 – Entry #002

 We spent the past week trekking through Mongolia and Siberia – some of the most extraordinary places we've ever seen, filled with seriously rough conditions.

-The “roads” were not what we expected.
+The “roads” were not what we expected on this leg of the Peking to Paris rally.
 They were much worse.
 Despite the challenges, the unbelievable views, the wonderful people, and the Gobi Desert made up for everything.
 We spent every night at a new camp – doing nighttime assessments of the car, trying to get some rest and avoiding the bugs.

 Our trek off the grid went like this:

 The miles were adding up in Mongolia which proved to be challenging on the car, but we wanted to push through.
 On our fourth day in, the trailing arm snapped clean off, and we lost a rear shock.
 Our tow mount was hanging too low and while going over a bad rock, it ripped right off.

 This left us with a couple of options:

 - Get towed to the nearest big city for repairs and get docked on time